 • Prevention information for adolescents, premarital counselling, and antenatal mothers.

-• Providing IEC material to all antenatal mothers at the clinic and mother who attend STD clinics.
+• Providing IEC material to all antenatal mothers at the clinic and mothers who attend STD clinics.

-• Screening every pregnant mother who attend the antenatal clinics with HIV and syphilis testing.
+• Screening every pregnant mother who attends the antenatal clinics with HIV and syphilis testing.

 Elimination of Mother to Child Transmission (EMTCT) of HIV and syphilis in Sri Lanka